KwaiVGI/LivePortrait/readme.md

 ## 🔥 Updates
+- **`2025/06/01`**: 🌍 Over the past year, **LivePortrait** has 🚀 become an efficient portrait-animation (humans, cats and dogs) solution adopted by major video platforms—Kuaishou, Douyin, Jianying, WeChat Channels—as well as numerous startups and creators. 🎉
 - **`2025/01/01`**: 🐶 We updated a new version of the Animals model with more data, see [**here**](./assets/docs/changelog/2025-01-01.md).
 - **`2024/10/18`**: ❗ We have updated the versions of the `transformers` and `gradio` libraries to avoid security vulnerabilities.
 Details [here](https://github.com/KwaiVGI/LivePortrait/pull/421/files).
 - **`2024/08/29`**: 📦 We update the Windows [one-click installer](https://huggingface.co/cleardusk/LivePortrait-Windows/blob/main/LivePortrait-Windows-v20240829.zip) and support auto-updates, see [changelog](https://huggingface.co/cleardusk/LivePortrait-Windows#20240829).